 Implementation of projects of this type will lead to general improvement of sanitation and general cleanliness in Class III towns and rural areas and such projects are desirable for overall sanitation and cleanliness even in smaller human habitations.
+The MND vision for such cases is that, 1) all sewage generated in old congested areas/ unauthorized colonies/ urban villages, etc. where providing conventional sewer systems may not be possible.
+Provision of interceptor tanks and septage management must be an integral part of such proposals.

-The MND vision for such cases is that, 1) all sewage generated must be collected and transported through closed conduits, 2) open defecation must be completely eliminated, and 3) proper systems for solid waste collection and management must be developed, and 4) systems for septage collection and management must be developed.
+Projects may be formulated for providing small-bore sewer systems must be collected and transported through closed conduits, 2) open defecation must be completely eliminated, and 3) proper systems for solid waste collection and management must be developed, and 4) systems for septage collection and management must be developed.
 Typical projects in this class are as follows,

-• provision of toilets in Class III towns/rural areas
+Provision of toilets in Class III towns/ rural areas